jerickjoe111/launch-school/JS230/04_libraries.md

 Basic Handlebars use:

 1. Create HTML code for template.
-It has to be wrapped by a `<script>` element:
+It has to be wrapped by a `<script>` element, with the appropriate 'id' and 'type' attribute values:

 ```html
 <script id='templateName' type='text/x-handlebars'>